irmen/prog8/README.md

 - many built-in functions such as ``sin``, ``cos``, ``rnd``, ``abs``, ``min``, ``max``, ``sqrt``, ``msb``, ``rol``, ``ror``, ``swap``, ``sort`` and ``reverse``
 - various powerful built-in libraries to do I/O, number conversions, graphics and more
 - convenience abstractions for low level aspects such as ZeroPage handling, program startup, explicit memory addresses
-- fast execution speed due to compilation to native assembly code
-- variables are allocated statically
 - inline assembly allows you to have full control when every cycle or byte matters
 - supports the sixteen 'virtual' 16-bit registers R0 ..
 R15 from the Commander X16, and provides them also on the C64.
 - encode strings and characters into petscii or screencodes as desired (C64/Cx16)